About Us Groups Events Articles Forums Training Rituals Store Joining

 As you cross the threshold and close the door behind you, say:

-Semper salve valeque Janus Clusive!
+Semper salve valeque, Jane Clusive!

 Greetings always, Janus, closer of doors!